polachandu/React/README.md

 * Every dependency in a node_modules folder has a package.json file
 * node_modules folder is a collection of dependencies.
 * If package.json and package-lock.json files you can regenerate all your dependecies even if someone deletes the node_modules folder. command -> npm install
+* To build the app using parcle command -> npx parcel <source file> in our case it's index.html so command -> npx parcel index.html.
+This command will create a server for us and host the application in that port
+* npx means executing the package